gramaro.io

 • He'll have been working as a surgeon for twenty years by January. -

-• She'll not have been living in the centre for several months by new year. -
+• Will your mother have been living in London for three years by that time? -